synapticon/synapticon_ros2_control/README.md

 >### Hardware
 >
->The provided package assumes that the laptop on which the setup is used has only one Ethernet port and that only one device is connected at the time.
-Connection of the external encoders (if internal ones are not used) is labeled with cyan color.
+>In the figure below, a block diagram of the wiring used in this setup is given.
+The provided package assumes that the laptop on which the setup is used has only one Ethernet port.
 Hardware can be used once the parameters are configured with [OBLAC tools](https://www.synapticon.com/en/products/oblac-drives).
 Detailed instructions and wiring diagrams for all the devices are available at our [official web page](https://www.synapticon.com/en/support/dokumentation) documentation.
-The simplified block diagram of the wiring used in this setup is given below:
+Software allows daisy chaining of all the Synapticon drives in any order.
 >
 >![Alt text](https://github.com/synapticon/synapticon_ros2_control/blob/humble/images/hardware.jpg)
 >